jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 Reading stuff seems to matter less.
 Reading might not be seen as parameter passing.
 It might be only about: who writes it and from which direction.
 Reading has less impact than writing.
 But its impact may become important later, when using it in more advanced techniques for for instance concurrency resolution.

-What I see now, is that if I find simpler terms for reading, I will probably be totally happy with my parameter access control literals.
+What I see now, is that if I find simpler terms for reading, I might probably be totally happy with my parameter access control literals.
 Since there is such beautiful names for writing from either inside or outside (__In, Out__ and __Thru__) can I come up with beautiful names for reading too?
-If I can find a replacement for the terms __Get Private__ and __Get Public__, then I will probably be completely satisfied with how the parameter access control literals look.
+If I can find a replacement for the terms __Get Private__ and __Get Public__, then I might probably be completely satisfied with how the parameter access control literals look.

 Next to an easier expression of __Get Private__ and __Get Public__, you may also want to invent keywords to express that something is publicly written and privately read, or the other way around.
 So when __Value__ is set on the outside and read on the inside, you get an easier expression for it, than saying __Value In, Value Get Private__.
 Do note, that when you set a value on the outside, it does not imply, that you also *read* the value on the inside.